Gallery

 2012 Dance Experience (reprint), Akio Nagasawa Publishing, Tokyo

-2007 Eikoh Hosoe, Deadly Ashes: Pompeii, Auschwitz, Trinity Site, Hiroshima, Tokyo, Madosha, Kyoto
+2007 Deadly Ashes: Pompeii, Auschwitz, Trinity Site, Hiroshima, Madosha, Kyoto

-1986 Eikoh Hosoe, Ronald J. Hill, The Friends of Photography, Carmel, CA
+1986 Eikoh Hosoe: Photographs (Untitled 42), Friends of Photography Bookstore, Carmel, CA

 1984 The Cosmos of Gaudi, Shueisha, Tokyo